-For many people, pets are like their children and they will love them unconditionally, no matter what behavior problems they might have.
-Dog training is an effective way of breaking your pooch’s bad habits and turning them into good dogs – if you find the right dog trainer.
+For many people, pets are like their children and they will love them unconditionally no matter what behavior problems they may have.
+Dog training is an effective way of breaking your pooch’s bad habits and turning him into a good dog that is if you find the right dog trainer.
 Unfortunately, not everyone who decides to get into animal training does so for the right reasons or has the experience or skills to do an effective job.
-There are several questions that you should ask before you trust your pet to someone.
+There are several questions that you should ask before you trust someone with your dog.

 Understanding the Importance of Dog Obedience Training

-Many pet owners never attend a dog training school or even a dog obedience class with their pet, and end up with a dog who isn’t well trained or obedient.
-Part of the problem lies with how pet owners perceive their pets; many dog lovers treat their pets like humans.
+Many pet owners never attend a dog training school, or even a dog obedience class with their pets, and end up with dogs who aren’t well trained or obedient.
+Part of the problem lies with how pet owners perceive their pets.
+Many dog lovers treat their pets like humans.
 Although we like to think of our dogs as having human personalities, this is a mistake when you’re training your dog.